Advancing Rare Disease Therapies Through an FDA Rare Disease Innovation Hub

 Hybrid Public Meeting: In-Person and Virtual

-The Reagan-Udall Foundation for the FDA, in collaboration with FDA’s Rare Disease Innovation Hub, will host a public meeting on October 16, 2024.
-The meeting will bring together rare disease patient advocates, academic researchers, regulated industry, and other key stakeholders to discuss how the recently announced Rare Disease Innovation Hub can best engage with members of the rare disease community and prioritize its work.
+The Reagan-Udall Foundation for the FDA, in collaboration with FDA’s Rare Disease Innovation Hub, hosted a public meeting on October 16, 2024.
+The meeting brought together rare disease patient advocates, academic researchers, regulated industry, and other key stakeholders to discuss how the recently announced Rare Disease Innovation Hub can best engage with members of the rare disease community and prioritize its work.

-During this public meeting, FDA seeks to gather stakeholder input in the following areas:
+During this public meeting, FDA sought to gather public comment in the following areas:

 • Cross-cutting rare disease-related, scientific, regulatory, or policy issues (those not related to a particular disease or condition) that should be prioritized for consideration by the Rare Disease Innovation Hub